 Here are some tips to ensure your orthodontic treatment goes as quickly and smoothly as possible:

-- Follow your orthodontist or dentist's instructions and treatment plan on every aspect of your orthodontic care, from oral hygiene such as brushing and flossing to what you can and can’t eat during treatment, to how much you have to wear your appliance.
+- Closely adhere to your orthodontist or dentist's instructions.
+Follow your treatment plan on every aspect of your orthodontic care, from oral hygiene such as brushing and flossing to what you can and can’t eat during treatment, to how much you have to wear your appliance.

-- Care for your teeth.
-Not only is oral hygiene important, but so is ensuring your teeth receive the TLC they need as they undergo their change in alignment.
+- Give your teeth the care they need and deserve.
+Not only is oral hygiene important, but so is ensuring your teeth receive the extra TLC they need as they undergo their change in alignment.
 This means no grinding or biting down hard, as this can cause extra pressure in addition to wear and tear.

 - Attend your scheduled appointments with your orthodontist and/or dentist.
-These give them an opportunity to check in to make sure treatment is progressing as planned, with no obstacles, and to answer any questions and concerns.
+These appointments provide your dental health team with an opportunity to monitor the progress of your treatment, make adjustments to your treatment plan if necessary and answer any questions and concerns you might have.

 5. What’s the ideal age for orthodontic treatment?